1Password/typeshare/docs/src/usage/target_os.md

 ## Combined with features or other cfg attributes

-Typehsare will not take into consideration any other `cfg` attributes other than `target_os` when generating types.
+Typehshare will not take into consideration any other `cfg` attributes other than `target_os` when generating types.

 For example: